KarthikaNr/karthikaNr.github.io/_pages/cv.md

 Experience
 ======

-* Aug 2017- July 2018: Software Developer Amazon India Development
+* Aug 2017- July 2018: Software Developer, Amazon India Development
-  * Prime Video
   * Designed and built the Machine Translation Unit of the Translation Platform in Prime Video.
   * Supervisor: Keshav Kumar

-* Fall 2015: Research Intern
+* Fall 2015: Research Intern, Stride.ai
-  * Stride.ai
   * Implemented a topic model using tweets and other social media updates to train an LDA based learning model to identify user profile interests
   * Supervisor: Prateek MS

 Leadership
 ======
-Teaching Assistat for the following undergrad courses
+Teaching Assistant for the following undergraduate courses
 * Computer Programming, BITS Pilani
 * Probability and Statistics, BITS Pilani
 * Data Structures and Algorithms, BITS Pilani